Experience, Training and Qualifications

 My counselling placements whilst in training and post qualification have included working for Victim Support (4 years), Stafford and District Bereavement and Loss Service (6 years), Dove Service (12 months) and Emerge working for adult survivors of childhood abuse (12 months).

-I then moved into working in the primary sector with people referred to the service for depression and anxiety.
+I then moved into working in the primary sector with people referred to the service for depression and anxiety (6 years).
 This is when I began my training in Cognitive Behavioural Therapy to add to my skills thus far.
 I wanted to be able to help as many people as I could and realised that in order to do this I would have to further my knowledge in other approaches.